KwesiLovesTech/KwesiLovesTech/README.md

-- 🔭 I’m currently working on AWS
+- 🔭 I’m currently working on AWS platform
-- 🌱 I’m currently learning for kubernetes certification
+- 🌱 I’m currently learning for cloud security certifications
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...